 - Information visualization

-In addition to traditional courses, students are required to complete an immersion experience – a collaborative project designed to simulate real-world data application.
+In addition to traditional courses, students are often required to complete an immersion experience – a collaborative project designed to simulate real-world data application.
 Through these experiences, students are given the chance to demonstrate their talent in a team-based setting and establish working credentials before graduation.

 Key Competencies and Objectives

+The realm of data is a large one, and it comes in a mind-blowing variety of formats and degrees of quality.
+Moreover, it’s being put to a tremendously wide array of uses in fields from politics to medicine to retail.
 Master’s degree programs in data science prepare students for the diverse challenges of working in the field.
 Upon graduation, students should be proficient in areas including, but not limited to:

 - Statistical sampling